No passwords, No popups, No cost

 thumbs up sign Hi Ray.
 That was excellent advice that people "focus less on naming a process they want and more on describing the surface they want to produce".

-It was Mahmood's choice to have his inquiry added to this thread so I think that he is making a component from stainless steel and polymer, and is looking for some process to do on the stainless steel (possibly anodizing) which will help the polymer which is attached to it by hot press bonding adhere better.
+I think Mahmood is making a component from stainless steel and polymer, and is looking for some process to do on the stainless steel (possibly anodizing) which will help the polymer (which is attached to it by hot press bonding) adhere better.
 My guess is that "welding" was just an unfortunately chosen translation and he actually meant "bonding".

-Most of the time, including this time, the questions are too brief; we advise people that if their question is shorter than the answer they want, it's probably an abstract question which is difficult/impossible to answer properly :-)
+Most of the time, including this time, the questions are too brief; if a question is shorter than the answer they want, it's probably an abstract question which is difficult/impossible to answer properly :-)

 Regards,